trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 12-24 00:56:00.532 17670-17670/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onStop()

 > On pressing the home button, Android pauses and stops the activity and tries not to destroy it in case if the user decides to come back to the app again.
-However if the system needs to reclaim memory, stopped activities might be destroyed.
+However if the system needs to reclaim memory, stopped activities might be destroyed because they are deep in the Activity stack.

 ### Launch the App again